Chucky Hepburn: Junior season

 Hepburn came into his junior season and has thrived in the role of facilitator and defender.
 The previous season, he was looked at by his teammates as the "go to guy" to score late in shot clock or late in games.
 With the additions of scorers AJ Storr and freshman John Blackwell, Hepburn has been able to refine other parts of his game.
 Evidence of this is Chucky has put up his best assist to turnover ratio of his career and uptick in steals.
 Following the completion of the regular season, Hepburn was named All-Big Ten honorable mention by the coaches and named to the All-Defensive Team.

 Louisville

 Senior season

 On April 25, 2024, Hepburn announced he would be transferring to Louisville.
 Hepburn scored a career high 37 points against Pittsburgh on March 1, 2025.
 He was named ACC player of the week for the second time during the 2024–25 season.
+Hepburn averaged 16.4 points, 5.8 assists and 2.4 steals per game.
+He was named ACC Defensive Player of the Year.

 Professional career

 On July 1, 2025 after going undrafted in the 2025 NBA draft, Hepburn signed a two-way contract with the Toronto Raptors.
+On January 8, 2026, Hepburn was ruled out for at least six weeks after undergoing surgery to repair a torn meniscus in his right knee.